EMCL-Research-ITSecLab/.github/profile/README.md

-## Welcome to the IT-Sec Lab of EMCL
+## Welcome to the IT-Sec Lab of the EMCL

 <!--